tanvir-git/odoo-documentation/content/applications/websites/ecommerce/shopper_experience/payment_acquirer.rst

    :alt: page with details surrounding the specific transaction

-.. note:: Specific messages are provided to your customers for every payment status whenever they are redirected to Odoo after the transaction.
+.. note:: Specific messages are provided to your customers for every payment status whenever they are redirected to CoquiAPPs after the transaction.
    To edit these messages, go to the *Messages* tab of the payment method.